 Toliman is part of the Alpha Centauri triple star system, which also comprises Rigil Kentaurus (Alpha Centauri A) and Proxima Centauri (Alpha Centauri C).
 Rigil Kentaurus is a Sun-like star with the stellar classification G2V and Proxima Centauri is a red dwarf of the spectral class M5.5Ve.
 Together with the larger and more massive Rigil Kentaurus, Toliman forms the Alpha Centauri AB binary system.

 Alpha Centauri AB appears as a single star to the unaided eye but can easily be resolved in small telescopes.
 The two stars orbit around a common centre of mass with a period of 79.91 years and an eccentricity of 0.5179.
 As they orbit, they come within 11.2 astronomical units (Earth-Sun distances) of each other and get as far apart as 35.6 astronomical units.
 Their apparent separation has been observed to vary from 1.7 to about 22 arcseconds.
 In 2019, the angular separation between them was 4.92 arcseconds and it increased to 5.49 arcseconds in 2020.

 Proxima Centauri, the smallest and faintest component in the system, is the nearest star to the Sun.
 It lies at a distance of only 4.244 light years.
 It orbits Alpha Centauri AB with a period of about 547,000 years at a distance that varies from 4,300 to 13,000 astronomical units.
 It is currently at almost the maximum separation from the pair.

 Toliman does not have any confirmed planets.
 The only star in the Alpha Centauri system with confirmed exoplanets is Proxima Centauri.
-The two planets, discovered in 2016 and 2020 and designated Proxima Centauri b and c, are the nearest exoplanets to Earth.
+The three planets, discovered in 2016, 2020 and 2022, and designated Proxima Centauri b, c and d are the nearest exoplanets to Earth.

 Two candidate exoplanets have been reported to be orbiting Toliman in recent years.
 The first, designated Alpha Centauri Bb, was detected in 2012 using the HARPS instrument on the 3.6-metre telescope at ESO’s La Silla Observatory in Chile.
 However, its existence was disputed in 2013 and shown to likely be false two years later.